January 23, 2020

 These images are seared into my brain.
 And it’s not just me; I have read from many widow(er)s that it’s because our last memory of our soulmate is death, or close to death.
 They are for me, some of my most prominent visual memories.
 These images, and worse.
 In general, I’m actually not really good at picturing anything I get told to picture.
 The phrase “mind’s eye” I never got because people would say, “visualize …whatever” and there’s nothing there for me.
 Just blackness.
 But these visuals?
 They’re always there.
 I have photos of her legs too (not included here), where they “treated” her lymphedema by essentially scalping her legs every few days.
 You know what fixed the exact same problem in 2017?
 Removing the damn tumor.

 I have photos of her bed sores (no, those aren’t in the ones below either), which went untreated until they were stage 4.
 Which is unconscionable.
 I remember this.
 I remember the way her room smelled.
 I remember how she screamed and cried in agony at the “treatment” she received.
 I still hear her.
 I cannot forget the smells.
 These memories are what are firmly, permanently imprinted.
 This is what happens when doctors give up on you.
 This is what it looks like when doctors are too afraid to help you, and unwilling to help you transfer to doctors who know more, who aren’t afraid.
+This is what happens when doctors are more concerned about their numbers than their patients.

 During the years, I got to meet a handful of T’s family and childhood / young adult-years friends.